adamribaudo/discord-music-bot/README.md

-# discord-music-bot
+# Overview

-Discord bot that plays a folder of MP3's through a voice channel on Discord.
+This is a Discord bot that plays a folder of MP3's through a voice channel on Discord.

 To run multiple instances of this app on a linux machine in the background: